 A grade of A or B for courses to be counted toward the degree.

-An oral examination will include a comprehensive review of the major area of emphasis, the culminating project, and evaluation of musical styles.
+An oral examination will include a comprehensive review of the major area of emphasis and the culminating project.
 The result of the exam will be reported as:

 - not pass, or

 - deferral (exam may only be repeated once).

 |MU 5123||Clinical Applications of Research in Music Therapy||3|

 |MU 5113||Advanced Applications of Integral Thinking in Music Therapy||3|

 |MU 5903||Special Topics (Special Topics in Music Therapy)||3|